 This section is intended for WordPress beginners.
-If you already know about the WordPress dashboard and tabs, then you can skip this section.
+You can skip this section if you already know about the WordPress dashboard and tabs.

 - Dashboard — When you log in to WordPress, you’re navigated to Dashboard.
 This is a home for the WordPress admin.
-You can have an idea about the total post, pages, comments, and even save a quick draft.
+You can have an idea about the total post, pages, and comments and even save a quick draft.

-- Posts — WordPress CMS is mainly used for Blogging purpose and the Post tab helps in creating, publishing, and segregating the blog post under Categories and Tags.
+- Posts — WordPress CMS is mainly used for Blogging purposes, and the Post tab helps create, publish, and segregate the blog post under Categories and Tags.

-- Media — While creating a blog post, WordPress has the capability to upload the media such as images, videos, PDF, etc. You can view and manage the entire WordPress media library under this tab
+- Media — While creating a blog post, WordPress can upload the media such as images, videos, PDFs, etc. You can view and manage the entire WordPress media library under this tab.

 - Pages — Posts are used for publishing the blogging content regularly, while the Pages are the static post that will hardly change.
-The Pages can be About Us, Contact Us, Business or Services, etc. that won’t change on a regular basis.
+The Pages can be About Us, Contact Us, Business or Services, etc., which won’t change regularly.

-- Comments — As the name itself defines, these are the comments that we receive in the comment box under each blog post.
-You can completely manage the comments by responding, editing, marking as spam and deleting the useless comments.
+- Comments — As the name defines, these are the comments we receive in the comment box under each blog post.
+You can completely manage the comments by responding, editing, marking them as spam, and deleting the useless comments.

-- Appearance — In this section, you can edit the WordPress’s look and feel.
+- Appearance — You can edit WordPress’s look and feel in this section.
 You can change the theme, upload external theme files, and also customize the different types of templates in HTML & PHP in the built-in editor.

-- Plugins — The WordPress is powered by unlimited plugins or extensions that help in unlock different features that are not available by default.
-You can search a Plugins from WordPress repository and also upload the custom Plugins of your own or downloaded it from external sites.
+- Plugins — WordPress is powered by unlimited plugins or extensions that help unlock different features that are not available by default.
+You can search a Plugins from the WordPress repository and also upload the custom Plugins of your own or download them from external sites.

-- Tools — The WordPress is pre-installed with few basic tools like import & export the blog, health check-up, exporting or erasing the personal data collected in any form.
+- Tools — WordPress is pre-installed with a few essential tools like importing & export the blog, health check-ups, and exporting or erasing the personal data collected.

-- Settings — This is the WordPress main settings section that allows you to modify and adjust the entire WordPress installation.
-There are different sub-menus under the Settings tab based on the nature of the settings needed.
+- Settings — The WordPress main settings section allows you to modify and adjust the entire WordPress installation.
+There are different sub-menus under the Settings tab based on the settings needed.

 Preliminary Settings after WordPress Login

-As mentioned earlier, the WordPress installation comes in with some dummy data, minimal security, as well as the settings which are not favorable for search engines.
+As mentioned earlier, the WordPress installation comes in with some dummy data, minimal security, and settings that are not favorable for search engines.
 We need to make these changes immediately after the WordPress login.

-Below are the important action items that need to be taken after the first time login.
+Below are the essential action items that need to be taken after the first login.

 This section has basic information about the website or blog like site name, description, URL, admin mail address, date & time preference, and membership setting.

 Based on your needs, you can enable or disable the membership registration.
 If you allow the registration, anyone can register and access the backend.
-It’s also important to set the default user role to the lowest i.e. subscriber.
+It’s also essential to set the default user role to the lowest, i.e., subscriber.

 Change the date and time per your timezone and also starting of the week.

 Discussion settings allow managing WordPress commenting options.
-Here you can enable or disable the comments on the blog post and also set up the moderation option like, all comments should be approved, or at least one comment should be pre-approved, etc.
+Here you can enable or disable the comments on the blog post and set up the moderation option like all comments should be approved, at least one comment should be pre-approved, etc.

 The discussion settings will also allow configuring the number of comments to appear on a single page.
-You can even blacklist offensive words if these are used in comments.
+You can even block offensive words if these are used in comments.

 There are quite a few options and settings.
-Read through completely under Discussion settings and select the best suitable for you.
+Read through thoroughly under Discussion settings and select the best suitable for you.

-The default WordPress media is enabled to upload the files in Years and Months folders which I think is not good for SEO.
+The default WordPress media is enabled to upload the files in Years and Months folders which I think is unsuitable for SEO.
 Uncheck the option that says — Organize my uploads into month- and year-based folders.

 You can also resize the thumbnails and upload image size under the Media settings menu.

 The default WordPress permalinks are not Search Engine friendly.
-It just has the number which represents the post ID in the WordPress database.
+It just has the number representing the post ID in the WordPress database.

 Changing the URL structure to something like /%postname%/ OR /%category%/%postname%/ is suggest for SEO friendly URLs.

-After changing the Permalink Structure, make sure to check if your website blog post links are not broken.
+After changing the Permalink Structure, check if your website blog post links are not broken.